Video Thumbnails: What Are They and How to Make Them

 By showing faces—especially your face, if you’re the common denominator of your videos—will help you build a personal connection with your viewers.

 Ready to include the above tips into your video thumbnails?
-Here are five easy steps to do so.
+Here are two easy ways to do so.

 Step 1: Take still images or pose in your video